AdobeDocs/analytics.en/help/analyze/activity-map/faq.md

 +++What are some examples of links that Activity Map automatically tracks?

-The following are some examples where Activity Map has all required information to track the link.
+The following are some examples where Activity Map has all of the required information to track a link.

 ```html
 <a href="home.html">Home</a>